Lqh09/AoU_SV_analysis/README.md

 # AoU_SV_analysis
 ## Project Overview
-This project investigates the functional and clinical relevance of structural variants (SVs) identified from long-read sequencing data in the All of Us Research Program.
+This project investigates the functional and clinical relevance of structural variants (SVs) identified from long-read sequencing data in the All of Us (AoU) Research Program.
 To evaluate their broader impact, these variants were imputed into both the 1000 Genomes Project and short-read AoU cohorts.
 Integration with RNA-seq and electronic health record (EHR) data enabled downstream analyses, such as eQTL mapping, linkage disequilibrium (LD) with GWAS variants, and phenome-wide association studies (PheWAS), to comprehensively characterize the regulatory and disease-related effects of variants.

 ### Score the effect of SVs ###
 #### CADD-SV annotation